 Ha-ha!
 I also gave up drugs for health reasons and made lifestyle changes, I live organically now.
 I juice every day and I make sure I get exactly the right amount of nutrients for my body each day.
 I like to know exactly what I’m putting in my body and that includes distilling my own drinking water.
 Fluoride calcifies your spiritual development.
 I discovered that my body was being poisoned by the chemicals that they put in our food…

-7. Donald Trump just released thousands of secret papers on the JFK assassination today.
+Donald Trump released thousands of secret papers on the JFK assassination.
 What is your view of what really happened?

 I remember first going to Valencia with the Happy Mondays and the La’s.
 It was mad!
 We played at some club on the beach and went on stage at 7.30am!
 Another time, we flew thousands of miles from England to Spain and we were due to play in the ‘Plaza del Toros’ bullring in Valencia with The Pixies but the stage collapsed… so we didn’t play!

 I remember ‘La Ruta de Bakalao’ period in Valencia.
 It was great, very free.
 There’s plenty I would like to tell you about them days but I can’t because, for one, we were breaking the law a lot.
 We were coming to Valencia and scoring here and taking stuff back to Ibiza, which is not a good thing.
 I spent quite a lot of time in Valencia, you could do whatever you want and it was all kicking off here with the raves on the beaches…